justinpakzad/discogs-plus/README.md

-# Discogs Enhancer
+# DiscogsPlus

-Discogs Enhancer is a work-in-progress project that aims to improve the user experience of Discogs by offering advanced search, filtering, and recommendation features.
+DiscogsPlus is a work-in-progress project that aims to improve the user experience of Discogs by offering advanced search, filtering, and recommendation features.
 It includes a YouTube playlist generator based on search parameters and a recommendation system using collaborative filtering.

 ## Features